csae1152/MyPredictiveFarm/README.md

  - Bidding platform for agricultural devices
  - Decision dashboards for buying devices

-Predective analysis
+Predictive analysis
 ===================

-With our predective engine we will let you know what will happen in the future.
+With our predictive engine we will let you know what will happen in the future.
-We will provide you easy to read predective analysis charts.
+We will provide you easy to read predictive analysis charts.
 (Based on d3.js)

 Overview - Technical layout of retinal image analysis
 =====================================================